RednibCoding/basm/README.md

 - [ ] introduce ffi to c to be able to call c functions
   - [ ] then get rid of intrinsics like `print` and `input` and use c functions instead
+  - [ ] start writing a standard library for different kinds of stuff: io, file io, math etc.

 - [ ] get rid of the temporary tree walking interpreter an build a proper VM
   - [ ] produce an AST instead of directly interpreting the code